Ben624/389Rfall18/week/10/writeup/README.md

 Use this key anyway? (y/N) y
 ```
 This resulted in a new file *msg.txt.gpg* being generated.
-I finished the assignmeent by renaming the file to *message.private* and putting it in the writeup folder.
+I finished the assignment by renaming the file to *message.private* and putting it in the writeup folder.